-ISRC assists families who need language assistance, test students for ESOL eligibility, and review foreign high school transcripts.
-The International Student Registration Center (ISRC) serves Howard County families who need language support during the registration process, as well as international families who are registering for the first time in US schools.
+The Multilingual Family Registration Center assists families who need language assistance, test students for ESOL eligibility, and review foreign high school transcripts.
+The Multilingual Family Registration Center serves Howard County families who need language support during the registration process, as well as international families who are registering for the first time in US schools.

 - 410-313-1525 Spanish/English

 All high schools start try-outs and practices for sports and extra-curricular activities by mid-August.
 All transfer students must complete registration to determine residency and eligibility for fall sports and extra-curricular activities.

 Who registers at the Multilingual Family Registration Center?

 - The student is of high school age with a foreign transcript.

 - The student is in grades 1-12 and a language other than English is indicated on the Registration Form.

 - An ESOL student is transferring from a non-WIDA state.
 Call ESOL/Multilingual Family Registration Center for a current list of WIDA consortium participating states.